aurelia/aurelia/docs/user-docs/router-lite/router-hooks.md

 # Router hooks

 Router hooks are pieces of code that can be invoked at the different stages of routing lifecycle.
-In that sense, these hooks are similar to the [lifecycle hooks](./routing-lifecycle.md) of the route view-model.
+In that sense, these hooks are similar to the [lifecycle hooks](./routing-lifecycle.md) of the routed view models.
-The difference is that these hooks are shared among all the route view models.
+The difference is that these hooks are shared among multiple routed view models.
 Therefore, even though the hook signatures are similar to that of the [lifecycle hooks](./routing-lifecycle.md), these hooks are supplied with an [additional argument](#anatomy-of-a-lifecycle-hook) that is the view model instance.

 {% hint style="info" %}